 Even if you have a policy, it is good practice to document your discussions.
 Put the final arrangements in writing and ensure the employee confirms they’ve agreed to it.
 Remember to clearly spell out both the obligations of the employee (for example, to stay in touch and return on the date specified) and the employer (do you guarantee a job on their return, and if so, will it be the same or similar?).
 That way, you’ll avoid any disappointment or disputes about who promised what.

 With Cezanne HR, you can send documents to employees for them to confirm they’ve read.
 The document is securely stored against the employee’s record, so stays as a permanent record of what was agreed.

 Let an HR System Take the Strain

 For HR, managing all of the implications of granting extend periods of leave, whether that’s a sabbatical, career break or simply additional unpaid time off, can be challenging.
 What are the implications for salary, bonuses, paid leave or continuity of employment?
 Where do you go to check when an employee is due back at work, and whether they are aware of the latest changes in the business?
 How do you ensure that all leave requests are dealt with fairly?

-A modern HR system should have the flexibility to let you easily record and manage any kind of absence.
+Modern HR systems should have the flexibility to let you easily record and manage any kind of absence.
 An absence management software can also take away much of the administrative overhead.
 For example, with Cezanne HR you can: